Best & Worst Interview Questions to Ask Candidates

 This question is a great indicator of the interviewee’s preparation and passion.
 Did they take the time to review the job in detail and understand the role?
 Are they passionate about the type of work they’d be doing, or do they just want a job?

-Based on the candidate’s answer, you should gain a strong sense of whether or not they understand the position, and if they are passionate about it.
+Based on the candidate’s answer, you should gain a strong sense of whether or not they understand the position and are passionate about it.
 If it’s clear they don’t understand the position, but you think they’d be a good fit, now is a good time to explain it to them.

 What are your strengths/weaknesses?

 This interview question is extremely common and has almost grown to become expected by job seekers.
-Asking about your candidates’ strengths and weaknesses can be useful for a variety of reasons.
+Asking about your candidate’s strengths and weaknesses can be useful for various reasons.

 1. It allows you to evaluate the applicant’s self-awareness.